Creating A New Program SLO (PSLO)

 Program SLO statements should describe what students must know, do, and value at the conclusion of a program.
 In addition, program outcomes tend to emphasize integrating skills into an interrelated set and often put more stress on a real-world application that provides a bridge to the student’s next experience on the job or in upper division study at a four-year university.

 Every award at the College consists of a unique set of classes, and as such, leads to unique program learning outcomes.
 PSLOs also help students understand how program completion will lead to real-world applications such as gainful employment and/or significant preparation for upper division coursework.
-And, remember that the Chancellor’s Office and ACCJC define a ‘program’ as “any certificate or degree that the college awards.”
+The Chancellor’s Office and ACCJC define a ‘program’ as “any certificate or degree that the college awards.”
 For the above reasons, each program at LBCC has an outcome and assessment method.
 Facilitators are tasked with collaborating with discipline faculty to create PSLOs that close the assessment loop on LBCC’s programs.
 With the exception of licensure, certification, or other capstone exams, the College uses a streamlined method of course-to-program mapping for program SLO assessment.
-In this way, course SLOs will build toward overarching program-level outcomes that students should master upon completion of the program.
-Like CSLOs, PSLOs should begin with a verb at the appropriate level of critical thinking.
+In this way, course outcomes (CSLOs) build toward overarching program-level outcomes (PSLOs) that students should master upon completion of the program.
+Like CSLOs, PSLOs should begin with a Bloom’s Taxonomy verb at the appropriate level of critical thinking.

 For new programs, reference the Chancellor’s Office narrative goals and objectives and catalog description when creating a new PSLO.
 For existing programs, reference the catalog description when writing a new PSLO.
 Without these references, faculty may have different ideas of the purpose of an instructional program, and therefore, may be unable to reach a consensus on the learning outcome(s) for that program.